AnderwDonaldStockton/Arctic_Circle_Or_Aztec_Diamond/README.md

 to skip just to the rules start about here: https://youtu.be/Yy7Q8IWNfHM?t=1270

 How to operate:
-Change line 62 to other numbers, the default I chose was 300 Change line 63 to overwrite the excel file at the desired location.
+New updated Version 2
-Close the excel file if open
+change the number in the window and press button to generate the graph.
-Run the code in Matlab and wait for it to finish open the excel file and see the results by zooming out to 10%
+Currntly I changed the code so that the first 2 are not generating due to an error in the colors turning black. added a loading bar so that the user can see how long it takes to load, and that something is happening.

 improvements:
-The only way I could display this is by outputing the code to an excel file and then formating that file so that a specific number corrosponds with a specific color.
 Please let me know if there is something that can increase the speed of the code.
-I would also like to display this only in MATLAB but I do not know how to create a dynamic grid on a gui.
-My initial guess is display the matrix in a gui and then place a colorful square on top of the grid.
-I want to resize the grid to match how many times the code is run.
-Each time the loop cycles the matrix gets bigger and I was hoping to make this a dynamic graph, but I am not sure how to do this.
+I want to run large sizes greater than 10^3 x 10^3 like 10^100 x 10^100.
+This may crash Matlab at this time and exceed the memory of my computer.
+I also expect the it takes the code to run gets logorithmically longer.